JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 Welcome Screen customization
 : To provide additional custom tabs, implement `com.intellij.openapi.wm.WelcomeTabFactory` and register in `com.intellij.welcomeTabFactory` extension point.

+File Type association with the IDE
+: To control file type association with the IDE in the operating system, implement `com.intellij.openapi.fileTypes.OSFileIdeAssociation`.

 ### Notable Changes in JavaScript Plugin 2020.3